AlexandreFenyo/net-monitor/README.md

 - the top label (optional),
 - the bottom label (optional).

-For instance, here is a view displaying the last minute values of the data set named set1:
+For instance, here is a view displaying the last minute values of the server data set named set1, on the canvas with id myChart1:

 ````html
 {